hubbleprotocol/hubble-public-api-docs/README.md

 Creating and updating a referral code requires API authentication by sending the signed message in the body of the request.

-You have to sign a message called "kamino-api-authentication" with the wallet that is creating the referral code.
+You have to sign the referral code you're supplying in the body of the request with the wallet that is creating the referral code.

 Please see https://solana.com/developers/cookbook/wallets/sign-message for more information.